tolland/django-formset/docs/source/dialog-forms.rst

 Again, we have a collection named ``AcceptTermsCollection`` with two forms ``UserNameForm`` and ``AcceptDialogForm``, where the latter is a modal dialog.
-The idea is to show the dialog form when the user clicks on the "Submit" button, but has not checked the checkbox labeled "Accept terms of use".
+The idea is to show the dialog form when the user clicks on the "Submit" button, but has not checked the checkbox input field labeled "Accept terms of use".
 The dialog form contains some informative text about the terms of use, and a button to close the dialog.

 Here the ``AcceptDialogForm`` actually does not contain any form fields.
 This dialog opens when the user clicks the "Submit" button and the checkbox labled "Accept terms of use" is not checked.